TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 - Recovery Switch: `switch.wifi_router_zigbee_plug`
 - Recovery Off Duration: 15 seconds
 - Offline Timeout: 90 seconds
-- Detection Mode: **Minimal** (the ping sensor sits at `on` for days when the router is healthy; freshness detection in `responsive` or `lighter` mode would falsely flag the long-quiet stretches)
+- Detection Mode: **Light** (the ping sensor sits at `on` for days when the router is healthy; freshness detection in responsive mode would falsely flag the long-quiet stretches)
-- Heartbeat Timer: (blank; minimal mode does not need one)
+- Heartbeat Timer: (blank; light mode does not need one)
 - Treat 'off' as Offline: **enabled** (the whole reason we are using a ping sensor)
 - Enable Scheduled Reboot: enabled
 - Scheduled Reboot Time: 04:00:00
-- Restart Guard Sensor: optional, as above.
+- Block After HA Start: 180 seconds (a router watchdog has more reason than most to wait for the WAN side to come up)

-In minimal mode the offline detector is the workhorse.
+In light mode the offline detector is the workhorse.
 The 90-second offline timeout rides out brief network blips and short DHCP renewals without falsely cycling the router.
 When the gateway has been unreachable for more than 90 seconds the plug cycles, the router boots, and the gateway comes back online within another minute or so.
 The 04:00 scheduled cycle is preventive maintenance, useful for routers with slow memory leaks.

 The Zigbee plug for the recovery switch is deliberate.
 If the recovery switch were a WiFi smart plug, it would also be offline during the outage and the cycle could not run.
 A Zigbee plug stays reachable through the Zigbee coordinator regardless of what the WiFi network is doing.